patheloper/pathetic/README.md

 # Pathetic

-A simple and intuitive 1.8-1.20 A* pathfinding API for Spigot & Paper plugins
+Pathetic is a simple and intuitive backwards-compatible up-to-date pathfinding API for Spigot and forks.
+See more info here: https://www.spigotmc.org/threads/how-pathetic.578998/#post-4644823

 ### How to import